SneakyBobito/face-doc/usage/core.rst

 We added the key ``elements``.
 This is the list of mapped properties.

-There is two things to know :
+There is a few things to know :

  * Each element must match with a valid property of the class.
  * Each element has an unique name.
 The name is specified by the key.